Kostenki 13 shouldered point

 Flint point/knife, 28-27,000 years old

 Kostënki 13 is a single-layered site excavated by A.N.
 Rogachev in several phases from the 1950s to the 1970s.
-The site is typical of the ‘Kostënki-Avdeevo Culture’ or ‘Eastern Gravettian’, with characteristic habitation and storage pits as well as diagnostic stone tools such as shouldered points, Kostënki knives and leaf points.
+The site is typical of the ‘Kostënki-Avdeevo Culture’, with characteristic habitation and storage pits as well as diagnostic artefacts such as shouldered points and Kostënki knives.
 Kostënki 13 is positioned between the other Kostënki-Avdeevo Culture sites of Kostënki 1 and Kostënki 18 – two sites that we have studied in the course of our research.